Click, clack, no crash course — mechanical keyboards that feel *instantly* familiar.

 Typing feel and practical workflow notes

-In typical use the tactile switches feel crisp without being fatiguing; they’re well-suited to programming, writing, and extended office sessions.
+In typical use the tactile switches feel crisp without being fatiguing; they’re well-suited to programming, writing, and extended office sessions on a laptop or desktop.
 The board’s height and OEM-profile keycaps make for a familiar touch-typing feel, which minimizes the learning curve for new users.
 Where Keychron stands out is the way it blends wireless convenience with practical ergonomics rather than chasing RGB or extreme customization.

 Caveats and buying tips